At a glance

 This card requires excellent credit.

 - No Annual Fee.
 The Plenti Card from American Express doesn’t carry an annual fee.
-That’s a big plus relative to its popular stablemate, American Express Blue Cash Preferred, which carries a $75 annual fee, and American Express EveryDay Preferred, which has a $95 annual fee.
+That’s a big plus relative to popular stablemates like the American Express Blue Cash Preferred and American Express EveryDay Preferred.

 - Redeemable for Discounts on Purchases You’d Make Anyway.
 Plenti points are redeemable for savings with merchants you’d probably spend money with anyway: drugstores, gas stations, and department stores.
 Although the limited number of redemption merchants can be seen as a constraint on your ability to redeem points in the manner of your choosing, this discount model can also be a blessing: It removes the temptation to redeem accumulated rewards points – which you’ve spent money to obtain – for merchandise and experiences for which you wouldn’t normally part with cold, hard cash.
 Plenti steers you away from that fancy blender you’re probably never going to use and toward a $10 discount on your next fill-up.
 Chase’s Ultimate Rewards and American Express’s Membership Rewards both do the opposite.